RonniKahalani/eeg-commander/docs/PATTERNS.md

 ## Only using the integration layer
 In reality you could totally refactor the index.html page and hide all the pattern and EEG UI, totally customize it for your app purpose but still use the core EEG Commander layer to react to patterns in an EEG data stream supplied by your app.

-## Adding your own integration type
+## Adding a new action type
-You can easily add new integration types, with a few code additions.
+You can easily add new action types, with a few code additions.

 ### In <code>actions.js</code>
 - Add your own <code>async function execute[Type]Action(pattern, eeg)</code>